Incatema awarded a new contract to build a marine outfall in Cambèréne (Senegal)

 “In this regard,” adds Díaz, “Incatema continues with its commitment to promote the achievement of Sustainable Development Goal 6, to promote the right to clean water and sanitation in the countries where it operates”.

-The project to build the marine outfall of Cambérène is the continuation of the project to build the WWTP of the district mentioned above, where assembly of the electromechanical equipment of the Waste Water Treatment Plant continues, an installation that will service more than 1,685,000 inhabitants, with an average treatment capacity of 92,000 cubic metres per day, capable of withstanding treatment peaks of up to 101,000 cubic metres daily.
+The project to build the marine outfall of Cambérène is the continuation of the project to refurbish and extend the WWTP of the district mentioned above, where assembly of the electromechanical equipment of the Waste Water Treatment Plant continues, an installation that will service more than 1,685,000 inhabitants, with an average treatment capacity of 92,000 cubic metres per day, capable of withstanding treatment peaks of up to 101,000 cubic metres daily.